vandeseer/easytable/README.md

 - to [Wolfgang Apolinarski](https://github.com/wapolinar) for the printing over pages and bugfixes
 - to [AdrianMiska](https://github.com/AdrianMiska) for finding and fixing an issue with cell height
 - to [TheRealSourceSeeker](https://github.com/TheRealSourceSeeker) for finding a bug caused by using `float`s
+- to [Drummond Dawson](https://github.com/drumonii) for code changes that allowed removing a dependency

 ## Q&A